oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/intro/intro.md

 ![Bought Items](images/bought_items.jpg)

-This image represents the final functionality of this workshop, where we're able to use our already-trained ML model to make real-time predictions about our in-game performances.
+This image represents the final functionality of this workshop series, where we're able to use our already-trained ML model to make real-time predictions about our in-game performances.

 We'll also need to create an autonomous database, which will serve as storage for our generated datasets and access points as a whole.